dmprotocolai/dungeon-master-protocol/README.md

 ---

 ## 📚 The Dataset: 3 Months, 6 Million Tokens
 I touched AI for the first time 3 months ago.
-I thought GPT was just a "chatbot search engine for people too lazy to use keywords.
+I thought GPT was just a "chatbot search engine for people too lazy to use keywords."

 I was wrong.
 I became obsessed.